FEMINISTE COMMENT POLICY, subject to revision.

 Comments Policy Index

-Pro-feminist discussion is important to us.
+Pro-feminist, progressive and intersectional social justice discussion is important to us.
+We aim to provide a space where readers feel comments are productive and not bigoted nor erasing of non-normative points of view, while recognising that it is impossible to be a safe space according to every person’s definition.
 We will delete comments that are abusive, off-topic, or include ad hominem attacks.
-Foul language is not offensive to us unless it is used as a weapon against a writer or commenter.
+“Foul” language is not offensive to us unless it is used as a weapon against a writer or commenter.
 Because we value our community and will work to protect that community, sometimes we will delete comments that we believe to be harmful or trolling.

 We Retain The Right To: